Junaid-D/FTP-py/README.md

 ## Environment/Execution

 The server and client reside in separate folders, please `cd` to those folders before running the scripts (You will need two terminals if running on one machine).
+Not `cd`'ing into the folders before running the server/client will cause errors.

 Client: